eads/hhdcpython/LESSON.md

 If you're one of those people who needs to and can understand a system comprehensively before diving in, this lesson probably isn't for you (and I'm insanely jealous -- how do you do it?!?!).
 This lesson is for you if you like to make things that work, no matter how rickety, with limited knowledge and clever Googling, and build your skills through practice.

-## Where do I start writing the Python code?
+## Reading the structure of the script

 As mentioned above, your colleague left you a place to start.
 Before you start to sing your colleague's praises (I *do* appreciate the flattery), remember that's both a blessing and a curse.
 It's useful because it means there's some work and structure you don't have to worry about.
 It can be frustrating to try to figure out what's going on and how to change it to suit your needs.